RealByter/scull-driver/README.md

-A simple scull driver from the book linux device drivers 3
+A simple char driver from the book linux device drivers 3